 Visit the Canadian Travel and Tourism website for more information on entry and exit requirements.

-What is the Climate Like in Liberia?
+What Is the Climate Like in Liberia?

 The monsoon season lasts from May to October.
 During the winter months, November through March, dust-laden winds blow inland.
 This sometimes causes respiratory problems for residents.

 - Harper – Harper, located in southern Liberia, has a tropical climate.
-It’s warmest month is April, when reaches highs of 26, and its coldest month is August.
+It’s warmest month is April, when reaches highs of 30, and its coldest month is August.

 - Buchanan – As a port town in southern Liberia, Buchanan has a tropical monsoon climate with wet and humid summers, and warm winters.
-The temperature has very little variance in temperature with an average of 26 throughout the year.
+The temperature has very little variance in temperature with an average of 25 throughout the year.
 A dry season during August brings a temporary decrease in rain.

 How Safe Is Liberia?